A-New-BellHope/bellhopcuda/README.md

 mode (even if the CUDA version is running), and the resulting rays are written.
-This can be much more efficient than `BELLHOP` / `BELLHOP3D` when there are few receivers, but it will be less efficient when there are receivers everywhere and extremely large numbers of eigenrays.
+This can be much more efficient than `BELLHOP` / `BELLHOP3D` when there are few receivers, but it will be less efficient when there are receivers everywhere and consequently extremely large numbers of eigenrays.

 #### Dimensionality